I tried 5 tools for Freshdesk dashboard widgets to find the best in 2026

 A view of the main Freshdesk dashboard, showing various widgets like ticket counts and performance metrics.

-Here are a few walls I hit with the default setup:
+Here are a few ways I looked to build on the default setup:

 A screenshot showing the Freshdesk knowledge base interface, highlighting how articles can be created to proactively answer customer questions.